Yew Tee MRT station

 Yew Tee MRT station is an above-ground Mass Rapid Transit (MRT) station on the North–South Line (NSL) in Yew Tee, Singapore.
-Operated by SMRT Corporation, the station serves various nearby landmarks such as Yew Tee Point and Unity Secondary School.
-Like most stations on the extension, it features a kampong-styled roof and a colour scheme designed to blend in with its surroundings.
+Operated by SMRT Corporation, the station serves various nearby landmarks such as Unity Secondary School and Yew Tee Point.
+Like most stations on the Woodlands extension, it has a kampong-style roof and a colour scheme designed to blend in with its surroundings.

 The station was first announced as Choa Chu Kang North in February 1991, where it would be built as part of the Woodlands extension of the NSL.
 It was renamed Yew Tee in November 1991.
 Construction for Yew Tee began by July 1993 and was completed in October 1994.
 Yew Tee station opened on 10 February 1996.
 Half-height platform screen doors and high-volume low-speed fans were installed by August 2011 and the first quarter of 2013, respectively.